GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *StatementClass*](./images/Metaclass_StatementClass.png)

 A *StatementClass* inherits the ResourceClass and defines the data type definition of a SpecIF statement.
-Statements are the edeges in a SpecIF graph data structure.
+Statements are the edges in a SpecIF graph data structure.
 A Statement has two ends called *subject* and *object*.
 The StatementClass allows the definition of possible Resource types for the subject an object elements of the Statement.
 This is done by referencing the allowed subject ResourceClass elements and object ResourceClass element.